 2. No traffic lights or stop signs

 3. A safe regrouping location at the end of the section

 Some rules about Hot Spots:

-1. Going hard is optional, not compulsory.
-Those that choose to cruise can rest assure that the group will wait for them at the regrouping point which is often a coffee stop.
+1. Going hard is optional.
+Those that choose to cruise can rest assure that the group will wait for them at the regrouping point which is often the next stop sign or turn.

 2. All riders must wait at the regrouping spot.
 Under no circumstances can anybody soft pedal down the road.
 This causes confusion for the late arrivers.
 They think the group is leaving them behind.
 If you feel the need to keep moving come back toward the late arrivers and then ride back with them.

 3. Never regroup in a manner that would obstruct traffic in any way.
 All of our regrouping spots offer plenty of space to pull over safely.
 No excuses for blocking traffic.

 In Waterloo Region we have several descents that are longer than is typical for Ontario and they can generate sustained speeds in excess of 80 kph.
 On those descents we recommend the group take the following actions:

 1. The group should move into a single file formation.

 2. Riders should move 1 to 2 m from the right edge of the road.
 It is not safe to ride close to the edge of the road at high speeds due to wind gusts.